 I made Cypherbot in response to robot kits.
 I think it's a question of where to put the money.
 It's silly making some stultifying, over-priced, "colour inside the lines" kit the gateway to meaningful experiments and experience.
-My decision was to put the money into first rate electronics and to fabricate all the rest from commonly available materials.
 It's a combination of the grand and the humble.
-If there's any character, genuine imagination or desire then this is the venue for those qualities to come to the fore.
+If a builder has any character, genuine imagination or desire then this is the venue for those qualities to shine.

-[My major fab tools are a drill press, a cross-cut file, a Dremel, and a nibbler.]
+[My fab tools are a drill press, a cross-cut file, a Dremel, and a nibbler.]

 The base is a piece of plastic from my 'scrap bin'.

 Cypherbot goes about with Parallax-Futaba continuous rotation servos firmly stuck onto the base with U-Glu strips.
 The servos get their signals from a Parallax ServoPal.
 The wheels were made from jar lids and I got the 'traction bands' from the blood bank.

 Its travelling around, trying to avoid thus and sundry, was interesting enough.
 I'd had the idea to run it remote controlled and the XBee modules now available from Parallax proved ideally suited to the task.
 They run from 3V and though I could've made do with a LM317L I got extravagant with a 7803SR (Mouser).
 I think these little switchers are the best.
 I fab'd a little board for the XBee, with a 3v-5v level shifter and the switcher.

 I need to situate an SX28 into the keyboard enclosure.
 The keyboard enclosure is held together with four self-tapping screws that go into plastic posts (not reinforced) which leaves me wanting to keep the battery external.
 So, for now, it's all separate pending further review.
 If you have to have everything perfect before you try anything then you'll likely do nothing; you have to start somewhere - perfect as you go along.